A sub-Riemannian Gauss-Bonnet theorem for surfaces in contact manifolds: Introduction

 If we restrict ourselves to a subsurface $\Sigma \subseteq M$, then the picture is quite different.
 If $h_\ve$ is the induced metric on $\Sigma$ from $g_\ve$, then $d_{h_\ve}$ does not converge to a metric compatible with the topology if it converges at all, see \cite{BBC20,BBCh21} for details.
 Seeing that this limit breaks the topology of $\Sigma$, it is interesting to study the limit of the Gauss-Bonnet formula with respect to $h_\ve$ as $\ve \downarrow 0$.
 See \cite{BG19,BGVM22} for previous results relating topology to sub-Riemannian invariants.
 One of our main inspirations \cite{BTV17,BTV20}, in which the authors consider a surface embedded in the Heisenberg group and determine a partial Gauss-Bonnet result.

-We can state our main result for compact surfaces without boundary as follows, while surfaces with boundary is considered in Section~\ref{sec:Boundary}.
+We can state our main result for compact surfaces without boundary as follows.
+Surfaces with boundary are considered in Section~\ref{sec:Boundary}.
 Assume that both $M$ and~$E$ are orientable, and choose an orientation of $E$.
-Let $\Sigma\subseteq M$ be a compact oriented $C^2$-subsurface.
-Define the characteristic set
+There then exists a unique positively oriented contact form $E = \ker \alpha$, such that $\| d\alpha\|=1$.
+Let $\Sigma\subseteq M$ be a compact oriented $C^2$-subsurface, with the characteristic set